CARE: a Benchmark Suite for the Classification and Retrieval of Enzymes

 \subsection{Dataset Processing}

 Our data processing and splitting workflow is shown in Figure \ref{fig:flowchart}.
 Protein sequence data, paired to EC number(s), were downloaded from UniProt, selecting only reviewed sequences in Swiss-Prot, resulting in a total of 571,282 sequences on the 13$^{th}$ of May 2024.
-These were filtered to only retain sequences with an EC number.
-After, sequences were filtered to length between 100 and 650, partial EC numbers (containing a dash) were removed, and duplicate entries (based on EC and sequence) were dropped, leaving 183,162 sequence-EC pairs.
+These were filtered to only retain sequences with an EC number that were not annotated as fragments.
+After, sequences were filtered to length between 100 and 1024, partial EC numbers (containing a dash) were removed, duplicate entries (based on EC and sequence) were dropped, and only EC numbers with associated reactions were kept, leaving 200,654 sequence-EC pairs.
 We call this the protein2EC dataset.

 Reaction data were downloaded from ECReact and EnzymeMap.
 ECReact contains 62,222 entries of reaction in SMILES as SMARTS strings format coupled with EC number from a range of data sources.
 EnzymeMap had 349,458 entries containing sequence-reaction-EC triplets with the reaction in several formats, SMILES as SMARTS string, an atom-level mapping of bond formation and breaking (mapped reaction), and reactions written as text based on IUPAC compound names.
-Starting with EnzymeMap, protein sequence information was dropped, and duplicate reaction-EC pairs were removed leaving 62,896 reaction-EC pairs.
+Starting with EnzymeMap, protein sequence information was dropped (leaving reaction-EC pairs), and duplicate reaction-EC pairs were removed leaving 62,896 reaction-EC pairs.
 EC numbers that existed in ECReact but not in Enzyme map were added to EnzymeMap providing our reaction dataset of 72,490 reaction-EC pairs.
-Note the ECReact only contains reactions formatted as SMILES/SMARTS.
-We call this the reaction2EC dataset.
+We did this because EnzymeMap is a higher quality reaction dataset, with fewer incorrect entries.
+Note the ECReact only contains reactions formatted as SMILES/SMARTS, not as mapped reactions.
+Together, we call this the reaction2EC dataset.

-Finally, we filtered the protein2EC and reaction2EC datasets, such that only EC numbers present in both datasets are retained, leaving 59,122 reaction-EC pairs and 169,865 sequence-EC pairs, with 4,673 unique EC numbers.
+Finally, we filtered the protein2EC and reaction2EC datasets, such that only EC numbers present in both datasets are retained, leaving 61,766 reaction-EC pairs and 185,995 sequence-EC pairs, with 4,960 unique EC numbers.
 Clustering using MMseqs2 \citep{steinegger_mmseqs2_2017} was performed at 30\%, 50\%, 70\%, and 90\% sequence identity and included in the protein2EC dataset for downstream use.
 The distributions of the curated datasets are shown in Figure \ref{fig:distribution}.